 - tingling and numbness

-- eye problems including vision loss, pain with eye movement, and double vision
+- eye problems, including vision loss, pain with eye movement, and double or blurred vision

 - balance problems

 - slurred speech